 The Department of Molecular Medicine (MOMA) is part of Aarhus University Hospital, and is associated with the Institute for Clinical Medicine at Aarhus University.

 MOMA was established in 2008 at the Science Center Skejby, nearby the hospital and reemerged as independent hospital department from January, 1st 2020.

-You can find more information about the department at moma.auh.dk (Danish) or at https://www.en.auh.dk/departments/department-of-molecular-medicine-moma/ (English).
+Read more about the department at moma.auh.dk (Danish) or at en.auh.dk (English).

 Molecular clinical research, mainly in cancer

-MOMA is accredited by DANAK/ILAC by the international laboratory standard DS/EN ISO 15189:2013 for medical examination - genetics.
+MOMA is accredited by DANAK/ILAC by the international laboratory standard DS/EN ISO 15189:2013 for medical examination - genetics since 2012.

-Our staff is counting more than 90 members including six professors, consultants, doctors, molecular biologists, researchers, bioinformaticians, medical technologists and students.
+Our comitted staff is counting more than 150 members, including six professors, consultants, doctors, molecular biologists, researchers, bioinformaticians, medical technologists and students.

-We receive substantial research fundings from more than 50 funds including The Danish Cancer Society, The Innovation Fund Denmark , The Lundbeck Foundation, The Independent Research Fund Danmark, Novo Nordisk Foundation and many other funds.
+We receive substantial research fundings from more than 50 funds including The Danish Cancer Society, The Innovation Fund Denmark , The Lundbeck Foundation, The Independent Research Fund Danmark, Novo Nordisk Foundation, Neye Foundation and many others.